TIBCOSoftware/labs-graphbuilder-contrib/docs-src/content/en/docs/Labs/Lab 1/index.md

 - Password
 - Keep Connection Alive : select "true"

-Click connect
+Click "Connect" button

 ![Import Extension](createModel04.png)

-Now back to application "Customer Data" flow to add TGDB activity.
+Now back to application's "Customer Data" flow to add TGDB activity.
 Slect GraphBuilder_TGDB -> TGDBUpsert.

 ![Import Extension](createApp20.png)

 Filling Setting for
 - TGDB connection : Select the "TGDB" Connection we just created
-- Set Allow empty sting key to true (so node with empty string key still get inserted)
+- Set Allow empty sting key to true (so a node with empty string key still get inserted)

-Click save
+Click "Save"

 ![Import Extension](createApp21.png)

 Map input data
 - Graph{} - $activity[BuildGraph].Graph{}

-Since the Graph object is immutable, you are not allow to access the internal structure detail.
+Since the Graph object is immutable, you are not allowed to access the detail of its internal structure.

 ![Import Extension](createApp22.png)

-You can insert built in log activity by following steps:
+You can insert a built-in "Log" activity by following steps:
-Make room for logger activity by shifting activities one position to the right.
+Make room for "Log" activity by shifting activities one position to the right.

 ![Import Extension](createApp23.png)

-Add log activity by select Default -> Log
+Add "Log" activity by select Default -> Log

 ![Import Extension](createApp24.png)